ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/configure-revisions.dotnet.markdown

 ### `ConfigureRevisionsOperation`

-The `ConfigureRevisionsOperation` Store operation is used to apply a Revisions configuration.
+The `ConfigureRevisionsOperation` Store operation is used to apply your Revisions configurations.
 {CODE:csharp ConfigureRevisionsOperation_definition@DocumentExtensions\Revisions\ClientAPI\Operations\ConfigureRevisionsDefinitions.cs /}

 | Parameter | Type | Description |